Sheep-y/Automodchef/Readme.md

 = Removal =

 To remove the mod, delete `version.dll`, `doorstop_config.ini`, and the `Mod` folder from game folder.
+You may also want to remove the `src` folder and anything that starts with `automodchef_`

-The mod does not modify any game files, so there is normally no need to Verify files.
+The mod does not modify game files, so there is normally no need to Verify files.

-You may also move / rename version.dll to temporary disable the mod.
+If you move / rename version.dll and leave the rest alone, you can temporary disable the mod.

+= License =

+GPL v3.
+All bundled libraries are either MIT or public domain; licenses included in package.